Policies & procedures

 Parents notes for illness may be entered online or see attendance information via their parent Skyward account.
 For more information about student attendance in Skyward, visit the district page for Skyward Family Access.

 We can only accept six parent generated notes per semester.
 We can only accept these notes for the three dates following your students RETURN to school.
 Parent notes may be entered to cover one or two days of absence.
+No more than 2 consecutive days will be accepted.
 Three consecutive days of absence require a doctor's note in order to be excused.
 The original of all doctor's notes must be turned in to the Attendance Office and should not be entered on-line.
 Notes received not meeting these requirements will be denied.

 Students who drive needing to leave campus for appointments or other personal reasons must give attendance office personnel parent authorization.